 - There are a few factors to consider that will limit the number of members on your team including; the number of fields available at the shooting range; the number of days in a week to complete the event; the number of coaches required on a team (the League requires a 1/10 coach/student ratio); and school preferences (grade level).

 - Determine the qualifying (by grade) students with school officials.
-The League allows students from grades six through twelve who have earned their state-issued hunter education/firearm safety certification.
+The League allows students ages 12-19 who have earned their state-issued hunter education/firearm safety certification or successfully completed the League’s SAFE certification.

 - You may want to consider conducting hunter education/firearms safety training certification classes to ensure timing compliance with your athletes.